camunda/camunda-docs-manual/content/modeler/camunda-modeler/index.md

 This is a guide to get you started with modeling BPMN diagrams and DMN decision tables.
 Make sure to [Install the Camunda Modeler]({{< relref "installation/camunda-modeler.md" >}}) first.

-{{< note class="info" title="Required Process Engine Versions" >}}
+{{< note class="info" title="Matching Process Engine Versions" >}}
-  Note that Camunda Modeler requires Camunda Process Engine version 7.4.0, 7.3.3, 7.2.6 and above.</td>
+For executing BPMN Diagrams created using Camunda Modeler, Process Engine version 7.4.0, 7.3.3, 7.2.6 and above is required.
 {{< /note >}}